ChoiTommy/EE3080-Cyber-Attack-and-Defence/Attack/attack_flow.md

 ## 1. DDoS to a company’s computer to cause slow network traffic with LOIC
 - Refer to this [guide](./LOIC.md) on how to launch the attack

-## 2. Send a phishing email with the ‘Network Diagnostic Tool’ to offer a solution to the slow traffic
+## 2. Send a phishing email with the ‘Network Diagnostic Tool User Guide’ to offer a solution to the slow traffic

 > Subject: ACTION REQUIRED: Irregular Internet Activity Detected <br>
 > Date: 19 Feb 2021 05:37:51 -0800 <br>